 Down East Wood Ducks Game Notes - at Carolina

-The Down East Wood Ducks continue their series with the Carolina Mudcats tonight at 7:00 p.m. from Five County Stadium.
-RHP Josh Stephan (0-0, 0.00) makes his second start for Down East and Carolina will hand the ball to RHP Jeferson Figueroa (0-1, 3.72).
+The Down East Wood Ducks look to rebound tonight against the Carolina Mudcats at 7:00 p.m.
+RHP John Matthews (4-4, 6.55) gets the start for Down East and RHP Jhoan Cruz (6-5, 6.21) will start for the Mudcats.

 ---